Wailin Elliott

 Elliott grew up in Tāmaki Makaurau, the third of four sisters.
 She attended Epsom Girls Grammar School, where her interest in pottery began after coming across a copy of A Potter’s Book by the 'father of British studio pottery' Bernard Leach, and she was encouraged by art teacher, May Hardcastle.
 Elliott was a member of the Auckland Studio Potters Society during its early years in the 1960s, and a grant from the Queen Elizabeth II Arts Council around this time helped her transition to focusing on pottery full-time.
 During this time, Elliott was a stallholder at a co-operative craft market called Browns Mill on Durham Lane.

-Elliott has lived in Te Tara-o-te-Ika-a-Māui for several decades with her husband, wood carver Tom Elliott.
+Elliott lived in Te Tara-o-te-Ika-a-Māui for several decades with her husband, wood carver Tom Elliott.
 With a studio at Driving Creek Railway and Pottery (the now-famous craft and conservation complex established by Barry Brickell), Elliott became very involved in the running and development of Driving Creek — she was, at one time, its General Manager, and contributed to local conservation efforts as a trustee of Driving Creek’s wildlife sanctuary.

 My figures termed "peopilics" were first modelled on my daughter and son when they were young children.
 My Chinese heritage shows itself more in my early pots when I lived with my family but over the years I find myself returning to some of the shapes that are typically oriental again.